 Combining the FUN of QuickStart Tennis and our innovative Go Bananas for QuickStart! campaign helps combat childhood obesity and physical inactivity in kids, especially those who are disadvantaged and are the most susceptible to being or becoming overweight or obese.
 The sooner we get to kids, the better!

 Want to be a great adult?
 Be a BrightSTARS kid!

-If you're interested in starting BrightSTARS at your school or would like to volunteers at a school, please contact us at: email@example.com
+If you're interested in starting BrightSTARS at your school or would like to volunteer at a school, please contact us at: firstname.lastname@example.org